Power. Access. Trust.

 Strengthening Communities Through Innovation

-Available through OMNIA Partners, Public Sector, BI Incorporated offers government agencies a complete continuum of reliable electronic monitoring technologies and services for low- to high-risk community-based offenders.
+Available through OMNIA Partners, BI Incorporated offers government agencies a complete continuum of reliable electronic monitoring technologies and services for low- to high-risk community-based offenders.
 Electronic monitoring is a safe, cost-effective, and efficient way to monitor offenders as they live and work in the community.
-Explore Our Solutions.

 BI Incorporated is a registered trademark.